 - Read about the winners of the 2017 award

-The winning pamphlet's poet is invited to the Harvard Centre for Hellenic Studies in Greece in July 2017 as Michael Marks Poet in Residence.
+The winning pamphlet's poet will be invited to the Harvard Centre for Hellenic Studies in Greece in July 2018 as Michael Marks Poet in Residence.

 The judging process

-The winner was announced at the Callum Macdonald Memorial Award Ceremony on Thursday 11 May 2017.
-Read more about the 2017 winners in our news story.
+The winner will be announced at the Callum Macdonald Memorial Award Ceremony in May 2018.

 The judging considers the pamphlet of no more than 38 pages as a complete entity, taking account of the quality of the poetry, the design, and the physical production.